DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-04-28-find-a-candidate-a-b-test-email.md

 Variant A prioritises sharing your information with providers in the subject line and introductory paragraph.

 {{ appEmail({
+subject: "Make your application details visible to more training providers",
 content: "
-  Subject line: Make your application details visible to more training providers

   Dear Jim,